 I rated myself as an “8” on the risk tolerance scale, gave my age as 47 and was presented with an aggressive growth portfolio.
-The investment mix is presented on the graphic above.

 Fidelity Go doesn’t have a specific percentage parameter that guides rebalancing.
 Instead, they continuously monitor your portfolio and the investment environment.
 If the markets move significantly in either direction, causing your portfolio to stray from the preferred allocation, the company rebalances it back to your preferred percentages.

-Fidelity Go Robo-Advisor Sign-up Process
+Fidelity Go Login and Sign-up Process

-- I was born in the year____________
+- I was born in the year____________.

-- My preferred account type is – Tax advantaged (IRA) or Taxable
+- My preferred account type is – Tax Advantaged (IRA) or Taxable.

 - I have $____________ to start and want to contribute $____________ each month.

-- My household’s total annual income before taxes is about $_____________
+- My household’s total annual income before taxes is about $_____________.

 - Where would you be most comfortable placing yourself on the risk tolerance scale? – 1 (more conservative) TO 10 (more aggressive)